bekaryssalkarbek-maker/WRO/README.md

 1) Complete hand-drawn and digitally traced wiring schematic showing full electrical connections
 2) Physical implementation demonstrating socket-based construction of the schematic

+## Power Management Innovation

+During system integration, we identified the necessity of implementing a stable and efficient power distribution architecture capable of supporting both high-current drivetrain components and sensitive computing modules operating simultaneously.

+Our robot uses a 7.4V (2S) LiPo battery as the primary energy source.
+To ensure reliable voltage regulation for onboard electronics, we implemented a dedicated power management structure based on the HW-411 (LM2596) DC-DC buck converter module, providing stable regulated voltage for critical subsystems including the Raspberry Pi 5, sensors, and control electronics.

+To improve operational safety and prevent unintended battery discharge during inactive states, an SS12D10 SPDT slide switch was integrated as the primary hardware-level power isolation mechanism controlling system startup and shutdown.

+Additionally, we applied a separated power distribution strategy between computational modules and actuator subsystems.
+This approach reduces electrical noise from motors, prevents voltage drops during peak load conditions, and improves overall stability of perception and navigation performance during autonomous operation.

+This structured power architecture significantly increases electrical reliability, protects sensitive components, and ensures consistent system behavior under dynamic competition conditions.